METALS-Copper firms on hopes for trade deal, China data

 CHINA ALUMINIUM OUTPUT: China’s September output slipped 1.6% year on year, hit by continuing outages at two smelters.
 The world’s biggest producer now faces a struggle to register annual output growth.

-INVENTORIES: Aluminium stocks in LME-registered warehouses fell to 788,475 tonnes, their lowest in more than a month.
+INVENTORIES: Aluminium stocks available to the market in LME registered warehouses fell to 788,475 tonnes, their lowest in more than a month.
 MALSTX-TOTAL

-SPREAD: LME cash aluminium flipped to a premium over the three-month contract CMAL0-3 - at $4.75 a tonne - for the first time since January, indicating tight nearby supplies.
+SPREAD: LME cash aluminium maintained its premium over the three-month contract CMAL0-3 - at just above $4 a tonne - indicating tight nearby supplies.
+On Friday, the spread flipped to a premium from a discount for the first time since January.

-BAUXITE: Malaysia will issue mining licences for aluminium raw material bauxite in December or January, a minister said, marking a resumption in activity after a ban imposed in 2016 over unregulated mining and water contamination.
+STEEL: The European Union argued for the withdrawal of tariffs imposed by U.S. President Donald Trump on metal imports which set duties in 2018 of 25% on incoming steel and 10% on aluminium.

 Additional reporting by Mai Nguyen; Editing by David Goodman and Mark Potter